- 1 Getaway New York, Catskills, NY

 The Suttle Lodge & Boathouse, Sisters, OR

-The hotel group behind Portland’s trendy Ace Hotel brought a bit of PDX panache to Sisters when they revamped what was once the Lodge at Suttle Lake.
-After opening in August 2016, it was apparent that the 11-room, 16-cabin retreat borrowed heavily from the Ace’s ethos.
-The main, Northwestern-style timber lodge harbors a lobby cocktail bar from Sean Hoard of Portland’s Teardrop Cocktail Lounge, the Boathouse restaurant from chef Joshua McFadden of Ava Gene’s, and lots of communal spaces, while cabins are done up with all the trappings of your beloved childhood summer camp: felt blankets, log bunk beds, and quilted wall tapestries.
+The hotel group behind Portland’s trendy Ace Hotel brought a bit of PDX panache to Sisters when they revamped what was once the Lodge at Suttle Lake into the Suttle Lodge & Boathouse.
+The 11-room, 16-cabin retreat borrows heavily from the Ace’s ethos: the main, Northwestern-style timber lodge harbors a lobby cocktail bar from Sean Hoard of Portland’s Teardrop Cocktail Lounge, the Boathouse restaurant from chef Joshua McFadden of Ava Gene’s, and lots of communal spaces while cabins are done up with all the trappings of your beloved childhood summer camp: felt blankets, log bunk beds, and quilted wall tapestries.
 With a prime location inside Deschutes National Forest—and with trail access to Black Butte, Round Lake, and Cache Mountain—hiking, kayaking, fishing, biking, and snowshoeing expeditions are all within easy reach.

 Dunton Hot Springs, Dolores, CO